halalboro/fpga-accelerators/README.md

 # Vitis HLS Solution

-The fine-grained solution for accelerators on FPGAs as it gives the user control over every little parameter.
+The fine-grained solution for accelerators on FPGAs gives the user control over every little parameter.

 Coming sooner than you think!